ubc/em-ctlt/README.md

 == changelog ==

+v0.13.2 - fixed a ui bug where the add to cart button will still appear for events that are full
+        - fixed a bug in the series pages where event waitlist appears with the main events as well

 v0.13.1 - fixed a bug where an uncategorized event will not show up in the series view
         - fixed an issue with the series registration page not showing uncategorized events
         - changed the way category name is grabbed for individual events in series view